 Here’s another tip: use the executive summary section in the template below to show that you thoroughly understand the client’s business and current situation.
 And that you understand exactly how to get them from point A to point B–their desired result.

-Highlight current challenges and opportunities using the two columns in the consulting report example below: problem and solution.
+Highlight current challenges and opportunities using the two columns in the consulting proposal example below: problem and solution.

 Add your potential client’s brand colors to your consulting proposal template.
 Venngage’s My Brand Kit feature pulls colors, fonts and logos from your client’s website so you can apply them to your proposal with one click.